sleak-lbl/weekly-emails/items/pawatm.md

 - Benefits of hardware abstraction and data locality on algorithm implementation.

-Submissions are due July 31, 2018.
+Submissions are due **tomorrow, July 31, 2018**.
 For more information and to submit, please see <http://sourceryinstitute.github.io/PAW/>.